dittoeth/docs/docs/technical/concepts.md

 ## dETH

-Because the system takes in multiple kinds of collateral, the system is denominated in dETH, an ERC-20 ETH stablecoin (similar to WETH) that represents a basket of ETH LSTs (Liquid Staking Tokens, like rETH and stETH).
+Because the system takes in multiple kinds of collateral, the system is denominated in dETH, which represents a basket of ETH LSTs (Liquid Staking Tokens, like rETH and stETH).
 LSTs are the underlying collateral for dETH that bear yield due to Ethereum staking rewards.

+Note: dETH only exists **virtually** (not as an ERC-20 balance). `VaultUser.ethEscrowed` is the internal variable that tracks dETH at a per user level.

 **dETH can be created in 2 ways**: